duleorlovic/cloudflare_tunnel_tf/README.md

 On LXC machine create a folder
 ```
 ssh lxd-mashine

 mkdir lxc
 cd lxc

 # clone under different name
 git clone git@github.com:duleorlovic/cloudflare_tunnel_tf.git my-app_cloudflare_tunnel_tf

 cd my-app_cloudflare_tunnel_tf
 ```

+Note that you can not have tunels and container with same name, so the best is to use EDIT-THIS-app-name instead of  my-app

 Create `terraform.tfvars`
 ```